-UW students often don't apply for study abroad because they don't know how to choose a program, struggle to parse information on the website, and/or feel that it isn't possible to fit into their schedule.
+UW students often don't apply for study abroad because they don't know where to start assessing their options, struggle to parse information on the website, and/or feel that it isn't possible to fit into their schedule.

 1. Changes to the study abroad website to help students search and compare programs more efficiently and get inspired by other students.